OpenSignLabs/OpenSign/docs/docs/help/Reports/completed.md

 ### Action buttons

-The "Completed Documents" report also includes several actions icons for each document:
+The "Completed documents" report also includes several actions icons for each document:

 - **View Document:** The eye icon allows you to preview the document directly within OpenSign without needing to download it.